IMBIZO 5: Marine biosphere research for a sustainable ocean: Linking ecosystems, future states and resource management

 Woods Hole Oceanographic Institution, Woods Hole, MA, USA

-The aim of the IMBIZO 5 is to progress the implementation of the new IMBeR Science Plan (2016-2025).
-The overall theme of the meeting is Marine biosphere research for a sustainable ocean: Linking ecosystems, future states and resource management.
+The aim of the IMBIZO 5 was to progress the implementation of the new IMBeR Science Plan (2016-2025).
+The overall theme of the meeting was Marine biosphere research for a sustainable ocean: Linking ecosystems, future states and resource management.
 This is the basis of the science plan where the research goal is to Understand, quantify and compare the historic and present structure and functioning of linked ocean and human systems to predict and project changes including developing scenarios and options for securing or transitioning towards ocean sustainability.

 - Critical constraints on future projections of marine systems (co-Chairs: Laurent Bopp and Eric Galbraith)

 - Metabolic diversity and evolution in marine biogeochemical cycling and ocean ecosystem processes (co-Chairs: Gerhard Herndl and Tatiana Rynearson)

 - Management Strategy Evaluation: Achieving transparency in natural resource management by quantitatively bridging social and natural science uncertainties (co-Chairs: Ingrid van Putten and Cisco Werner).

 Metabolic diversity and evolution in marine biogeochemical cycling and ocean ecosystem processes Workshop: Paper

 An optional workshop for all IMBIZO 5 participants was held the day before the start of the IMBIZO, with the goal of introducing attendees to INFOGRAPHICS – how to create good and useful visual information to communicate your science.